GPT-5.2 ProBatch 2

 “Occam’s Broom” is basically a penalty for ad hoc complexity: don’t keep a theory alive by sweeping facts under the rug.

-• Posterior updating with anomaly quarantine
+• updating with anomaly quarantine

 Keep the coherent model that explains most, but don’t pretend exceptions don’t exist; treat them as separate likelihood terms that may indicate additional mechanisms.

-# A condensed “Brenner playbook” you can reuse
+A condensed “Brenner playbook” you can reuse

 If you want something operational (almost like a checklist), here’s the meta-pattern that recurs across your excerpts: